anderspippi/iot/opsawg-mud-iot-dns-considerations.md

 ## Use of non-deterministic DNS names in-protocol

 A second pattern is for a control protocol to connect to a known HTTP end point.
 This is easily described in MUD.
 Within that control protocol references are made to additional content at other URLs.
 The values of those URLs do not fit any easily described pattern and may point at arbitrary names.

 Those names are often within some third-party Content-Distribution-Network (CDN) system, or may be arbitrary names in a cloud-provider storage system such as Amazon S3 (such {{AmazonS3}}, or {{Akamai}}).

-Since it is not possible to predict a name for where the content will be, it is not possible to include that into the MUD file.
+Such names may be unpredictably chosen by the content provider, and not the content owner, and so impossible to insert into a MUD file.

+Even if the content provider chosen names are deterministic they may change at a rate much faster than MUD files can be updated.

-This applies to the firmware update situation as well.
+This in particular may apply to the location where firmware updates may be retrieved.

 ## Use of a too inclusive DNS name

 Some CDNs make all customer content at a single URL (such as s3.amazonaws.com).
 This seems to be ideal from a MUD point of view: a completely predictable URL.

-The problem is that a compromised device could then connect to any S3 bucket, potentially attacking other buckets.
+The problem is that a compromised device could then connect to the contents of any bucket, potentially attacking the data from other customers.

+Exactly what the risk is depends upon what the other customers are doing: it could be limited to simply causing a distributed denial of service attack resulting to high costs to those customers, or such an attack could potentially include writing content.

 Amazon has recognized the problems associated with this practice, and aims to change it to a virtual hosting model, as per {{awss3virtualhosting}}.